- Believes that “racism is woven into the very fabric of America”

 During an August 2019 appearance on CNN’s Anderson Cooper 360, Lee said the following about the legacy of slavery in America: “I think that most woke historians would say that this country, the United States of America, was built upon the genocide of people and slavery.
 I mean, that’s a fact.
 And I think that if we Americans came to study how this country started, we wouldn’t be talking about kick immigrants out, you know, because if it wasn’t — I mean, Native Americans, people brought here as slaves, everyone was immigrants.”
 In the same interview, Lee characterized President Donald Trump as a white supremacist: “Another thing I’d like to say respectfully, why are we still asking is this guy a white supremacist?
 I mean, like it’s not even the question, I mean, the Muslim ban, all Mexicans are rapists, drug dealers.
 And then Charlottesville, we have marching — the KKK, the alt-right, neo-Nazis, and he can’t make a decision between what’s right and wrong?
 What’s love and hate?”

 Lee is immensely wealthy, with a net worth of approximately $40 million.
 In 1998 he and his wife, Tonya Lewis Lee, purchased a three-story, five-bedroom, 8,292-square-foot New York City townhouse for $16.6 million.
-The dwelling has original-detail fireplaces, an interior courtyard, a library, an elevator, and staff quarters.
-In 2013 Lee put his home on the market, with an asking price of $32 million.
+In 2013 Lee put the home on the market, with an asking price of $32 million.

 Lee has taught film classes at New York University and Harvard University.
 In addition to his film-production and teaching endeavors, he also works for SiriusXM NBA Radio — an outlet run by the National Basketball Association.